 The “networking” letter, in contrast, first refers to the person who gave you the referral before asking for an informational interview or, in the case of an opening, consideration for the position.
 It’s fine to ask in a networking letter for recipients to share more contacts at other companies if they’re willing.

-Whenever using any of these letters remember to include a section attachment — your resume.
+Whenever you use any of these letters remember to include a second attachment — your resume.

-Cover letters use standard business letter formats.
+Printed Cover Letters: Use a standard business letter format.
 Below your name and address — or masthead — will be the date, followed by an empty line, then the recipient’s name and title, street address, city, state and ZIP code.